open-sauced/maintainer-intro-course/maintaining-code-quality.md

 In this chapter, we will cover how to maintain code quality and documentation in your open source project.

-## Conducting code reviews and ensuring high-quality contributions
+## Conducting Code Reviews and Ensuring High-Quality Contributions

 Code reviews are an important part of maintaining code quality in an open source project.
 You will want to take your time to review each pull request and ensure that the proposed changes are high quality and do not introduce any new bugs or issues.
 You will receive pull requests from contributors who are new to the project and might not be familiar with the codebase.
 It is important to be patient and provide constructive feedback to help them improve their contributions.